Bilal2453/luvit-meta/README.md

 Since [Luvi](https://github.com/Luvit/Luvi)/[Luvit](https://github.com/Luvit/Luvit) come with Lua 5.2 compat (and even some Lua 5.3 stuff), the Language Server thinks they are not defined for the JIT environment giving away many annoying warnings.
 Thus I had to manually overwrite the built-in definitions and include the `JIT` version.

 There is also [the difference between LuaJIT and Luvi](https://github.com/Luvit/Luvi#integration-with-cs-main-function) when it comes to `args` vs `arg`.
 The only way for me to tell the Language Server "hey, there is nothing such as `args`" is by overwriting the built-in definition.

+### My Luvit/library suddenly dissappeared!

+Sadly, when you update the extension a new folder for the new extension version is created and the old one is deleted.
+So whenever you update the extension this will break and you iwll have to reinstall it.

+One possible solution is to install the luvit-meta in a different folder, and point the LSP to it by setting `Lua.workspace.library`.
+Note that if you do this there may be other configurations to set.

 ## License